Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - swollen glands

-If your voice is hoarse, or if you’ve lost your voice, it may get worse at first and last for up to a week after other symptoms are gone.
+If your voice is hoarse, or if you've lost your voice, it may last for up to a week after your other symptoms are better.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.